 - Speak up when you see others grouping together in avalanche threatened areas.

 - Don’t tolerate fellow riders not being prepared with rescue gear.

 - Practice with your own rescue gear at least once a month.
-Good search and rescue technique saves lives.
+Good, well practiced search and rescue technique saves lives.
 Focus on quick transceiver search, effective probing and efficient shoveling.

 - Match terrain selection to what the avalanche danger will allow.